Having issues with Kodi?

 Hardware acceleration is one of the main causes of Kodi crashes, particularly on Android.
-You could try turning this option off to see if the issue goes away.
-Doing this is simple: from the Kodi home screen, click the gear icon to go to the settings menu.
+Disabling it is simple: from the Kodi home screen, click the gear icon, then Player settings.

-Next, click Player settings.
-At the bottom of the page you’ll find another gear icon with the word “Basic” beside it.
-Click this three times and it should turn to “Expert”.
-Now highlight the Video tab, scroll down to the bottom of the list on the right and disable the Allow hardware acceleration – DXVA2 option.
+At the bottom of the page, you’ll find another gear icon with the word “Basic” beside it.
+Click this until it says “Expert”.
+Now highlight the Video tab, scroll down, and disable the Allow hardware acceleration – DXVA2 option.
 Restart Kodi and see if the crashing persists.

 Clear Kodi’s cache

-When Kodi plays streaming videos, it downloads a few seconds at a time to the cache.
-This allows for faster access and smoother streaming.
-However, when the cache fills up entirely it can cause Kodi to behave erratically.
-Choppy video is a tell-tale sign that the cache is getting full and although the cache usually empties itself, sometimes it needs to be flushed manually.
+When Kodi streams videos, it downloads a few seconds at a time to the cache.
+This allows for faster access and smoother playback.
+However, a full cache can cause Kodi to behave erratically.
+Although the cache usually empties itself, sometimes it needs to be flushed manually.

-Kodi doesn’t have any built-in tools that allow you to do this, so you’ll have to install the Ares Wizard addon.
-Once installed, click the Maintenance tab, then the Delete cache\Temp button on the right, about halfway down the screen.
+Kodi doesn’t have any built-in tools that allow you to do this, so you’ll have to install a maintenance tool such as EZ Maintenance+.
+Once installed, click the Maintenance tab, then Clear Cache.

 Kodi crashes and reboots continuously

 There are a few reasons why Kodi might get stuck in a crash/reboot loop.
-If you’ve installed any custom builds recently, they might be the culprit and should be removed using the Ares Wizard.
+If you’ve installed any custom builds recently, they are likely the culprit and should be removed using one of the many available maintenance tools.
 If this doesn’t resolve your problem, try disconnecting your computer from the internet.